ImranR98/Wallstopper/README.md

 # Wallstopper

-A simple Android live wallpaper that shows random noise on a solid colour background.
+A simple Android live wallpaper that shows random noise on a coloured gradient.

 ## Screenshots